Pakistan country brief

 - infrastructure investment (including airport design and construction)

-Cooperation to combat transnational crime, such as terrorism financing and illegal migration, has been strengthened through the Pakistan Australia Joint Working Group on Border Management and Transnational Crime.
-The Australian Federal Police has a 25 year relationship with Pakistan law enforcement.
-Working together, Australian and Pakistan agencies have disrupted a significant amount of transnational crime, for example, through drug seizures.
-Through the provision of training programs and the supply of specialist training equipment, Australia is assisting Pakistan to build capacity to counter serious and sophisticated crime.
+The Pakistan Australia Joint Working Group on Border Management and Transnational Crime Cooperation is strengthening cooperation to combat transnational crime, such as terrorism financing and illegal migration.
+The Australian Federal Police has a 27 year relationship with Pakistan law enforcement.
+Working together, Australian and Pakistan agencies have successfully disrupted transnational crime, for example, through drug seizures.
+Through training programs and specialist training equipment, Australia is building Pakistan's capacity to counter serious and sophisticated crime.